tomspetter/HabitTracker/SECURITY.md

 - ✅ **No client-side password storage**: All authentication happens server-side

 ### Data Storage
-- ✅ **Server-side storage**: All habit data is stored in JSON files on the server
+- ✅ **Server-side storage**: All habit data is stored securely on the server (JSON or MySQL)
-- ✅ **Per-user data isolation**: Each user has their own data file
+- ✅ **Per-user data isolation**: Each user has their own data with unique encryption keys
 - ✅ **Protected data directory**: `.htaccess` prevents direct access to JSON files
 - ✅ **No localStorage usage**: All sensitive data stays on the server
 - ✅ **Secure file permissions**: Data directory is protected from web access